ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

   </p>
 subtitle: |
   <p class="subtitle is-3 has-text-white">
-    Email signatures and out-of-office replies for Exchange and all of Outlook: Classic and New, Windows, Web, Mac, Linux, Android, iOS
+    Email signatures and out-of-office replies for Exchange and all of Outlook: Classic and New, local and roaming, Windows, Web, Mac, Linux, Android, iOS
   </p>
 description: |
   Set-OutlookSignatures Benefactor Circle.
-Email signatures and out-of-office replies for Exchange and all of Outlook: Classic and New, Windows, Web, Mac, Linux, Android, iOS
+Email signatures and out-of-office replies for Exchange and all of Outlook: Classic and New, local and roaming, Windows, Web, Mac, Linux, Android, iOS
 image:
   path: "/assets/images/set-outlooksignatures benefactor circle opengraph1200x630.png"
   height: 1200